 As a District receiving Title I federal funds, it is our responsibility to inform parents that our schools are obligated, if asked, to provide parents with the professional qualifications of their child’s classroom teachers, including:

-Our security system dictates that visitors should enter through the main entrance doors of the high school and press the buzzer for entrance.
+Our security system dictates that visitors park in the high school main parking lot, enter through the main entrance doors of the high school and once through the first set of doors, press the buzzer for entrance.
 For the safety of our students and employees, report to the office and obtain a visitor’s pass before proceeding through the building.
 When there is a need to meet with a teacher, we encourage parents to make appointments in advance so as not to disrupt the educational process.

 PTA is very excited for this school year!
-Last year, they had wonderful participation from parents and sponsored a lot of great programs for the students and teachers!
+Last year, they had wonderful participation from parents and sponsored a lot of great programs for both the students and teachers!
 Please join them this school year as they continue to support our students, teachers and schools.
-Everyone is welcome at their meetings!
-They meet the second Tuesday of each month at 7:00 p.m. in Room 150 of the high school.
+Everyone is welcome to attend their meetings!
+They meet the second Wednesday of each month at 6:00 p.m. in Room 125 of the high school.
 Please stop by their table and see them on Meet the Teacher Night!
 The more parents involved, the more fun and success they will have this year!